-SHAPE ReClaimed released a new product in February 2018 called MOOD Balance (formerly MOOD ReClaimed), which was designed to support emotional balance.
+SHAPE ReClaimed released a new product in February 2018 called MOOD Balance, which was formulated to support emotional balance.
 You’d think I would have started taking it immediately, but I’d been so jaded by supplements in the past that I just assumed MOOD Balance wasn’t for me.
 During the worst of the depression, I pretty much stopped taking everything except the antidepressant.
 I’d take a couple of capsules of MOOD Balance here and there, but I was not very consistent.

-When I found myself living my dream life but still feeling “off,” I figured, why not give it a real shot?
-I’d heard some good feedback about MOOD Balance from some coworkers and other practitioners, so I started taking three capsules of MOOD Balance per day, every single day.
+When I found myself living my dream life but still feeling “off,” I figured, why not give MOOD Balance a real shot?
+I’d heard some good feedback about it from some coworkers and other practitioners, so I started taking three capsules of MOOD Balance every single day.
 The changes were subtle at first, but after just a month, I realized how much more relaxed I’d been.
 I was less persnickety with my family.
 I was able to compartmentalize my stuff while I was at work.
 I was quicker to laugh.
 I wanted to play with my son, be outside and clean my house.

 If you struggle with a condition that affects your emotional well-being, then you probably know how much it can affect you physically.
 The two go hand-in-hand.
 If you want to feel more like yourself, lighter and happier, consider giving MOOD Balance a try.
 Like me, it could be the solution you’ve been searching for all along.